scds/text-analysis-1/initial-data-analysis.md

 ### IDA Step 1: Remove extraneous text

-Working with [sample corpus A](https://scds.github.io/text-analysis-1/preparation.html), open the .txt file in MS Word.
+Working with [sample corpus A](https://scds.github.io/text-analysis-1/preparation.html), Zwick.txt, open the .txt file in MS Word.

 Before any other step, we may first want to delete the preamble at the beginning of the document as it is not relevant to our text analysis.
 There are also figures and appendices at the end of the document that can also be deleted; anything after section 10.0 ("References") or page 39 in the document is similarly "noisy."